kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 Open **ViewController.swift**; `setupMap()` and `addMapData()` center the map on San Francisco and add an annotation to each coffee shop.
 The model code for coffee shops is in **CoffeeShop.swift**, which also takes care of loading all of the sample coffee shop data from **sanfrancisco_coffeeshops.plist**.

 Finally, take a quick look at **CoffeeShopPinDetailView.swift** and **CoffeeShopPinDetailView.xib**; these define the custom annotations you'll add later to spice up the map view.
-It [TODO: FPE: What's "it"? the custom annotations?] shows a rating, price information, and opening hours – everything you need to make your app shine!
+These annotations will show a rating, price information, and opening hours — everything you need to make your app shine!

 ## Customizing maps

 Prior to iOS 9, the only items you could programatically toggle on and off in an `MKMapView` were buildings and places of interest.
-MapKit in iOS 9 introduces three new boolean properties that let you toggle the map's **compass**, **scale** (the small bar that shows you the proportional size of a mile or kilometer, for example, at the current zoom level) and **traffic** display.
+MapKit in iOS 9 introduces three new boolean properties that let you toggle the map's **compass**, **scale bar** (the small ruler that shows distances on the map) and **traffic** display.
 You can choose to remove these to clean up your map display, or leave them on the screen to give your users extra information as they navigate:

 ![width=40%](images/02-compasstrafficscale.png)

-Café Transit could benefit from showing the map's scale to tell users long the jaunt will be to get their caffeine fix.
+Café Transit would benefit from showing the map's scale — giving the users an idea how far they have to go to get their caffeine fix.

 Open **ViewController.swift** and add the following code at the very beginning of `setupMap()`: